-1. Do you, or your child attending the program, have any of the below symptoms: CIRCLE ONE
+1. Do you, or your child attending the program, have any of the below symptoms: E ONE

 Fever YES NO

 Cough YES NO

 Shortness of Breath / Difficulty Breathing YES NO

 Sore throat YES NO

-Chills YES NO
+• Chills YES NO

 Painful swallowing YES NO

 Runny Nose / Nasal Congestion YES NO

 Feeling unwell / Fatigued YES NO

 Nausea / Vomiting / Diarrhea YES NO

 Unexplained loss of appetite YES NO

 Loss of sense of taste or smell YES NO

 Muscle/ Joint aches YES NO

 Headache YES NO

 Conjunctivitis (Pink Eye) YES NO

-2. Have you, or anyone in your household, returned from travel outside of Canada in the last 14 days?
-YES NO
+2. NO

 3. Have you or your children attending the program had close unprotected contact (face-to-face contact within 2 metres) with someone who is ill with cough and/or fever?
 NO

 4. Have you or anyone in your household been in close unprotected contact in the last 14 days with someone who is being investigated or confirmed to be a case of COVID-19?
 YES NO